SadhanaKoganolle13/repo2/README.md

-hello all this is readme
+hello all this is readme and do not download me